Abolition of feudalism in France: Impact

 The August Decrees were declared with the idea of calming the populace and encouraging them towards civility.
-However, the August Decrees revised itself over and over again during the next two years.
+However, the August Decrees were revised numerous times over the next two years.
 King Louis XVI, in a letter, on the one hand expressed deep satisfaction with "the noble and generous demarche of the first two orders of the state" who, according to him had "made great sacrifices for the general reconciliation, for their patrie and for their king".
 On the other hand, he went on to say that though the "sacrifices were fine, I cannot admire it; I will never consent to the despoliation of my clergy and my nobility ...
 I will never give my sanction to the decrees that despoil them, for then the French people one day could accuse me of injustice or weakness".
 What Louis was concerned with was not with the loss of position of the French nobility and clergy, but with adequate reparation for this loss.
 Meanwhile, the August Decrees paved the way for the Assembly to make the Declaration of the Rights of Man and of the Citizen.

 Originally, the peasants were supposed to pay for the release of seigneurial dues; these dues affected more than a quarter of the farmland in France and provided most of the income of the large landowners.
-The majority refused to pay and in 1793 the obligation was cancelled.
-Thus the peasants got their land free, and also no longer paid the tithe to the church.
+The majority refused to pay, and in 1793 the obligation was cancelled.
+Thus the peasants were awarded the land for free and also no longer paid the tithe to the church.

 D. M. G. Sutherland has examined the results for peasants and landlords.
 The peasants no longer had to pay the tithe to the Church.
-The landowners, however, were now allowed to raise rents by the same amount as the former tithe.
-The national government then taxed away the new income to owners by raising land taxes.
+The landowners, however, were allowed to raise rents by the same amount as the former tithe.
+The national government then taxed away the income to owners by raising land taxes.
 Sutherland concludes that the peasants effectively paid twice, in terms of higher rents and heavier taxes.
 Many tried to evade the burden.
-In the long run, however, the new burdens on the tenants and landlords were largely offset by major gains in productivity, which made everyone richer.
+In the long run, however, the burdens on the tenants and landlords were largely offset by major gains in productivity, which made everyone richer.